Rakht: Critical reception

 Rediff.com stated that, "Suniel as Mohit has done a good job.
 Dino, as the abusive husband is very good especially when he threatens Bipasha at her home.
 Bipasha and Neha are competent.
 Sanjay is his usual deadpan till the climax.
 Amrita looks the hottest among the women.
 And though Abhishek Bachchan has only a tiny cameo in the film, he is charming."
-Planet Bollywood rated the film 5/10, stating, "Bipasha Basu impresses in a different look and role.
-She plays her role conservatively.
-Sanjay Dutt looked old, but was still okay.
-Sunil Shetty and Neha Dhupia are wasted.
-Amrita Arora as a hoochie is convincing.
-Dino Morea in a new avatar is a revelation."
 Taran Adarsh writing for Bollywood Hungama rated the film 2.5/5 and stated, "On the whole, RAKHT is appealing in parts and will therefore meet with mixed reactions from the paying public.
 At the box-office, the film should strike a chord with the multiplex-going viewers mainly [thanks to its classy look and city-centric treatment], but its prospects at mass-oriented cinema halls could prove to be a matter of concern.."